Korabi-dev/MongoDB-Roblox/README.md

 <br>
 Properties:
 * Params are the parameters to search for, this needs to be a lua table like so: `{user = "669882318"}`.
-* Model is the mongoDB model name where you need to search, you will have yor own model names like `korabi-money` or `korabi-rebirths`.
+* Model is the mongoDB model name where you need to search, you will have yor own model names like:
+`korabi-money` or `korabi-rebirths`.
 * Update is only used in db:Update() and it is a lua table of what needs to be changed in the info.

 Functions: <br>